Jello Biafra: Other bands

-As of late 2005, Biafra was performing with the band the Melvins under the name "Jello Biafra and the Melvins", though fans sometimes refer to them as "the Jelvins".
-Together they have released two albums, and worked on material for a third collaborative release, much of which was premiered live at two concerts at the Great American Music Hall in San Francisco during an event called Biafra Five-O, commemorating Biafra's 50th birthday, the 30th anniversary of the founding of Dead Kennedys, and the beginning of legalized same-sex marriage in California.
-Biafra was also working with a band known as Jello Biafra and the Guantanamo School of Medicine, which included Ralph Spight of Victims Family on guitar and Billy Gould of Faith No More on bass.
-This group debuted during Biafra Five-O.
+In the mid-2000s, Biafra collaborated with the Melvins under the name Jello Biafra and the Melvins.
+The collaboration produced Never Breathe What You Can't See (2004) and Sieg Howdy!
+(2005), and Biafra performed with the Melvins again at his Biafra Five-O concerts at the Great American Music Hall in June 2008.
+In 2008, Biafra formed a new band with guitarist Ralph Spight, bassist Billy Gould and drummer Jon Weiss, which debuted at Biafra Five-O in June as Jello Biafra and the Axis of Merry Evildoers and adopted the name Jello Biafra and the Guantanamo School of Medicine the following year.

-In 2011, Biafra appeared in a singular concert event with an all-star cast of Southern musicians including members from Cowboy Mouth, Dash Rip Rock, Mojo Nixon, and Down entitled, "Jello Biafra and the New Orleans Raunch & Soul All Stars" who performed an array of classic Soul covers to a packed house at the 12-Bar in New Orleans, Louisiana.
+In 2011, Biafra appeared in a singular concert event with an all-star cast of Southern musicians including members from Cowboy Mouth, Dash Rip Rock, Mojo Nixon, and Down titled, "Jello Biafra and the New Orleans Raunch & Soul All Stars" who performed an array of classic Soul covers to a packed house at the 12-Bar in New Orleans, Louisiana.
 He would later reunite with many of the same musicians during the Carnival season 2014 to revisit many of these classics in Siberia, New Orleans.
 A live album from the 2011 performance, Walk on Jindal's Splinters, and a companion single, Fannie May/Just a Little Bit, were released in 2015.

-In 2025, as part of their Field of Vision Jello Biafra performed a rendition of Police Truck with King Gizzard and the Lizard Wizard.
+In September 2019 Biafra travelled to Sydney, Australia to deliver a eulogy on stage for his late friend Damien Lovelock at the tribute Damo the Musical.
+He performed on stage with surviving members of Lovelock's band the Celibate Rifles.
+In 2025, as part of their Field of Vision Jello Biafra performed a rendition of "Police Truck" with King Gizzard & the Lizard Wizard.